FredHutch/cookbook-objectivefs/README.md

 # Description

-This cookbook adds functionality for using (ObjectiveFS)[https://objectivefs.com/].
+This cookbook adds functionality for using [ObjectiveFS](https://objectivefs.com/).
 ObjectiveFS is:

-> ObjectiveFS is a shared distributed POSIX file system that provides
+> ... a shared distributed POSIX file system that provides persistent data
-> persistent data storage among your cloud instances, laptops, containers and
+> storage among your cloud instances, laptops, containers and office servers.
-> office servers.

 This cookbook will install the package and allows creation of ObjectiveFS mount points.